 "You can't have a situation where such a high risk environment is operating under two different sets of rules, in two different parts of the state, that will only contribute to further outbreaks," he said.

-Thomas Elder Markets analyst Matt Dalgleish said a one-third reduction would be of a similar magnitude to the fall in production in the US, in April, although the impact there was more widespread.
+Thomas Elder Markets analyst Matt Dalgleish said a one-third reduction in production would be of a similar magnitude to the fall to that in the US, in April, although the impact there was more widespread.

 "US cattle sector dropped production by about that amount in April and resulted in a 20 per cent fall in finished cattle prices and a 100pc rise in beef cut out prices at the wholesale level," Mr Dalgleish said.